nmandery/h3ronpy/docs/source/usage/vector.rst

 Converting a complete `GeoDataFrame` to cells
 ---------------------------------------------

-Includes building a new `GeoDataFrame` with the cell geometries using :py:func:`h3ronpy.pandas.geodataframe_to_cells`:
+Includes building a new `GeoDataFrame` with the cell geometries using :py:func:`h3ronpy.pandas.vector.geodataframe_to_cells`:

 .. jupyter-execute::

     from h3ronpy.pandas.vector import geodataframe_to_cells, cells_dataframe_to_geodataframe
+    from h3ronpy import ContainmentMode

     df = geodataframe_to_cells(africa, 3)
     gdf = cells_dataframe_to_geodataframe(df)